Community Service Programs and Organizations

 Tafties take our school motto seriously, and routinely engage in a wide range of service initiatives.

-Taft students work to make a meaningful different at home, and across the globe.
+Taft students work to make a meaningful difference at home and across the globe.
 Fellowships help make that happen.

 Red Rhino Fund is an endowed, charitable fund run by a nine-member student board.
-They are dedicated to offering financial support to local organizations.
+They are dedicated to offering financial support to local organizations serving area children.